HabitatFramework/UserGuide/interface/interface.rst

 NVC
 	Drop-down list of National Vegetation Classification (NVC) types used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
 The entries in this field are not saved to the database.

+Habitat
+	Drop-down list of the IHS habitat codes relating to the selected Category or NVC.

 IHS Matrix / IHS Formation / IHS Management / IHS Complex
 	Drop-down lists allowing users to refine the habitat definition by adding 'multiplex' codes according to the guidelines of IHS.

 IHS Summary
-	This field is automatically generated based upon the options selected from the preceding IHS drop-down lists.
+	[Read only].
+Automatically generated concatenation of the IHS habitat and multiplex codes selected from the preceding drop-down lists.

 Legacy Habitat
 	[Read only].
 Displays the primary 'pre-IHS' habitat code (if present).